rohit-ashva900/rohit-ashva900/README.md

 # Hello There, I'm Rohit! 👋

-Python Developer.
-Learning more about Django and Flask for web development.
+Python for data analysis
 🔭 I currently live in Poland.

-- 🌱 I’m currently learning Django and Flask for web development
+- 🌱 I’m currently learning  and Focused on mastering data analysis techniques.
 - 💬 Ask me about anything related to Python, I am happy to help